syncfusion-content/javascript-docs/js/Chart/3D-Chart.md

 ### 100% 3D Stacking Bar

-**100% 3D Stacking Bar charts** are similar to 3D stacking Bar charts.
+`100% 3D Stacking Bar charts` are similar to 3D stacking Bar charts.
 But here, the combined contribution of Y values is the combined total of the horizontal bar with 100 percent.
-You can customize the depth, wall size, tilt and rotate the **100% 3D Stacking Bar** by using the depth, wall size, tilt and rotation properties respectively.
+You can customize the depth, wall size, tilt and rotate the `100% 3D Stacking Bar` by using the [`depth`](/js/api/ejchart#depthspan-classtype-signature-type-numbernumberspan "depth"), [`wallSize`](/js/api/ejchart#wallsizespan-classtype-signature-type-numbernumberspan "wallSize"), [`tilt`](/js/api/ejchart#titlespan-classtype-signature-type-objectobjectspan "tilt"), and [`rotation`](/js/api/ejchart#rotationspan-classtype-signature-type-numbernumberspan "rotation") properties respectively..

 {% highlight js %}